Marganotvke/music_player_py/README.md

-# py_music_player
+# music_player_py
 A python written music player using pygame and PyQt5.
 Currently supports .mp3, .wav and .ogg.

-<br>Planning on using other modules (e.g. music-player-core from albertz) instead of pygame for better song control and more support on music file type.
+<br>Planning on using other modules (e.g. music-player-core from albertz or PyQt5's inbuild QMediaPlayer) instead of pygame for better song control and more support on music file type.
 <br>Also planned to include more functionality, such as song lists (although there's already a song list internally, but I might include it as a visual element such as using QListView), drag and drop, audio visualizer (might not actually do this).

 ### Known issue